pablo-meier/Pablog/_src/About.md

 # About

-I'm a 27 year-old dudebro living in Philadelphia, PA.
+I'm a 27 year-old living in Philadelphia, PA.
 For work, I've mostly developed software, having worked for Adobe on the [Flash Platform][2] from 2010-2012, and for Google briefly on their [API console][3] from 2012-2013, until I decided to follow someone, taking me away from the Bay Area.

-Before software, I was into theatre production, having worked mostly as an actor and a sound designer, about 10-15 shows as each.
+Before software, I was into theatre, having worked mostly as an actor and a sound designer, about 10-15 shows as each.
 I've also dabbled in modern dance before pursuing other production opportunities, and directing, which was a bit more rare.
 Performance is still always on the mind.